sweet-mustard/schematics/README.md

 ## How to use

+### Step 1: Install schematics

+Install our schematics globally with `npm install -g @sweet-mustard/schematics`.

-### Step 1: Setup a new project with the Sweet Mustard Schematics
+### Step 2: Setup a new project with the Sweet Mustard Schematics

 To generate a new project with the Sweet Mustard guidelines already in place, run `ng new name --collection=@sweet-mustard/schematics --moduleName=${nameModule}`.
 The moduleName flag is for defining your first module next to the app-module.

-### Step 2: Link the schematics to the project
+### Step 3: Use the commands

-Link the schematics in your project by running `npm link @sweet-mustard/schematics` in the root of your project.

 Now you have serveral commands at your disposal to generate new parts of your application: